Mount Allan shared trail

 - Lookout (natural and constructed)

-The final 300m is for those travelling on foot only, so leave your bike or horse at the hitching rail before walking to the fire tower.
+The final 300m to the destination is for those travelling on foot only, so leave your bike or horse at the hitching rail before walking to see the fire tower.

 Getting there and getting around

 This trail is accessed from Charlie Moreland day-use area.

 From Kenilworth, follow Maleny–Kenilworth Road for 6.2km and turn right onto Sunday Creek Road and drive another 5km to reach the Charlie Moreland day-use area.

 Sunday Creek Road is a gravel road suitable for conventional, two-wheel-drive vehicles, however caution is required during wet weather.